gerritmatthijs/aoc/README.md

-# Advent of code 2024 in kotlin
+# Advent of code in kotlin

-Repo for the [advent of code 2024](https://adventofcode.com/2024), written in kotlin.
+Repo for the [advent of code](https://adventofcode.com/), written in kotlin.
 I try to make my solutions somewhat readable.

 If you're unfamiliar with kotlin, you might want to read up on [trailing lambda's and it notation](https://kotlinlang.org/docs/lambdas.html#passing-trailing-lambdas).
 Some other topics that might be helpful to read up on are:
 * [null safety, with the safe call (?.) and Elvis (?:) operators](https://kotlinlang.org/docs/null-safety.html)